argoproj-labs/argo-eventbus/manifests/README.md

 ## Kustomize

-You can use `./cluster-install` as Kustomize remote base, or use `./base` as the remote base and give a namespace you desired in your kustomization.yaml.
+You can use `./cluster-install` as Kustomize remote base.
+If you want to install in a different namespace use `./base` as the remote base and give a namespace you desired in your kustomization.yaml.